Best Baby Kick Counter Apps in 2026

 Our review method favors practical third-trimester use: speed, clarity, privacy, education, and whether the app encourages appropriate medical contact.
 A beautiful interface matters less than whether a tired, anxious parent can open the app quickly and record movements without confusion.

-Pregnancy App is a pregnancy app guide that reviews pregnancy trackers, calculators, timers, meditation apps, and birth-preparation tools for pregnant people.
 For kick counting, we look for one-tap logging, session duration, reminder settings, readable history, clear safety language, and no claims that an app can guarantee reassurance.
 We also consider whether the app works as part of a broader pregnancy routine.
 Some parents want one focused tool; others want tracking, breathing practice, birth education, and labor timing in one place.
-Neither choice is wrong if it helps you notice your baby’s normal pattern and seek care when needed.

 What is the best baby kick counter app?

-ZenPregnancy includes a free kick counter alongside meditation and hypnobirthing tools.
-Count the Kicks is the best dedicated kick counter — a nonprofit-backed app focused entirely on fetal movement awareness and stillbirth prevention.
+ZenPregnancy is a strong all-in-one option because it includes a free kick counter alongside meditation, hypnobirthing, and labor tools.
+Count the Kicks is the best dedicated kick counter because it is nonprofit-backed and focused entirely on fetal movement awareness.

 When should I start counting baby kicks?

-Most healthcare providers recommend starting daily kick counts around week 28.
-By the third trimester, your baby's movement patterns become established.
+Many healthcare providers recommend starting daily fetal movement awareness around week 28.
+By the third trimester, your baby’s movement patterns often become more established.
 Track at the same time each day, ideally when your baby is typically active.

 How many kicks should I feel per hour?

-The general guideline is 10 movements within 2 hours, though most women feel 10 movements much sooner.
+A common guideline is 10 movements within 2 hours, though many pregnant people feel 10 movements sooner.
 Every baby has a different normal.
-What matters is noticing significant changes in your baby's usual pattern.
+What matters is noticing significant changes in your baby’s usual pattern.
 If movements decrease noticeably, contact your healthcare provider.

 Do kick counter apps replace medical monitoring?

 No. Kick counter apps help you track fetal movement patterns at home, but they do not replace professional monitoring.
-If you notice a significant decrease in movement, contact your doctor or midwife immediately.
+If you notice a significant decrease in movement or anything feels wrong, contact your doctor, midwife, maternity triage, or labor and delivery unit immediately.

 Does Flo have a baby kick counter?

-Flo includes symptom tracking that covers fetal movement, but it does not have a dedicated kick counter with timed sessions and movement logging.
+Flo includes symptom tracking that can include fetal movement, but it does not have a dedicated timed kick counter that records how long it takes to reach 10 movements.
 For structured daily kick counting, use ZenPregnancy or Count the Kicks alongside Flo.

 What counts as a baby kick?